moderntribe/panel-builder/docs/Fields/Group.md

-## Checkbox
+## Group

-A group of checkboxes.
+A group of other Field Types.

 ### Parameters